BryceCanyonCounty/bcc-water/README.md

 # bcc-water

-#### Description

-Add the canteen and bucket items to a store or crafting station for players to buy or make.
-Fill your canteen and buckets at waterpumps while in town or **crouch and hold still** in wild waters to show drink, wash and fill prompts.
-See features for more details.
+**bcc-water** is a comprehensive script for managing water interactions in a RedM.
+It allows players to carry, drink, and refill a canteen, as well as interact with various water sources.
+This script integrates seamlessly with multiple metabolism systems and enhances the player experience by adding realistic water-related activities.

-#### Features
+## Features

-- Carry a canteen of water to drink
+- **Hydration Management**: Carry a canteen of water to drink and quench thirst.
-- Drink 4 times from a full canteen
+- **Multi-Use Canteen**: Drink multiple times from a full canteen, with configurable usage limits.
-- Quenches thirst when using supported metabolism scripts
+- **Metabolism Integration**: Compatible with various metabolism scripts to manage thirst levels.
+- **Water Source Interactions**:
-- Refill canteen and buckets at waterpumps, sinks, rivers and lakes
+  - Refill canteens, buckets and bottles at water pumps, sinks, rivers, and lakes.
-- Drink directly from rivers and lakes to save the water in your canteen
+  - Drink directly from natural water sources to preserve canteen water.
-- Separate health, stamina and thirst config values for drinking from canteen and wild waters
+- **Health and Stamina Configurations**: Separate settings for drinking from canteens and wild waters.
-- Players can wash in rivers and lakes
+- **Hygiene Options**: Players can wash in rivers, lakes, and at water pumps or sinks.
-- Players can take damage from drinking wild water
+- **Risk Factor**: Players may take damage from drinking untreated wild water.
+- **Utility**: Fill water buckets and bottles for use in other scripts.

-#### Dependencies
+## Dependencies

 - [vorp_core](https://github.com/VORPCORE/vorp-core-lua)
 - [vorp_inventory](https://github.com/VORPCORE/vorp_inventory-lua)
 - [bcc-utils](https://github.com/BryceCanyonCounty/bcc-utils)

-#### Supported Metablolism Scripts
+## Supported Metabolism Scripts

 - VORP Metabolism
 - Fred Metabolism
 - Outsider Needs Metabolism